rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 #### How Cloud Files works

 Rackspace Cloud Files is an API-driven service.
-It is possible to connect a whole manner of different frameworks and software, such as Bash, Python, PHP, and Node.js.
+It is possible to connect different frameworks and software, such as Bash, Python, PHP, and Node.js.

 For more information about using Cloud Files, see the [Cloud Files API